Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_using_mt7681_development_board.md

 ## Step-by-step

 ### Step 1.
-Create a LinkIt Connect 7681 Prototype with GPIO, PWM and UART data channels
+Create a LinkIt Connect 7681 Prototype with GPIO, PWM and UART data channels.

+You can create by finish Step 1 or [import from json](http://cdn.mediatek.com/tutorial/LinkIt_7681/LinkIt_7681_EN.json).
+If you import the prototype from json, you can skip Step 1 and start from Step 2.

 a.
 On the upper navigator, click **Development**.